Roscoe Arbuckle filmography

-These are the films of the American silent film actor, comedian, director, and screenwriter Roscoe Arbuckle.
+These are the films of the American silent film actor, comedian, director, and screenwriter Roscoe "Fatty" Arbuckle.
 Films marked with a diamond (♦) were directed by and featured Arbuckle.
 He used the name William Goodrich on the films he directed from 1924 onward.

-Arbuckle's films share the common fate of silent movies.
+Arbuckle's films share the common fate of all silent movies.
 Of the hundreds of features and shorts in which he appeared between 1909 and 1933, only about half are known to have survived, and many exist only in fragmentary form.
 Further, there is no single source from which the remaining Arbuckle library can be accessed.
 Surviving prints, negatives, stills and other materials are scattered around the globe, held by various corporations, government institutions, museums and private collectors.